 Several techniques are commonly used in the industry for estimating software.
 They broadly fall under three categories:

 - Top-to-Bottom approach — This method relies on expert judgement.
 It is probably the most unreliable as it doesn’t involve the technical staff executing the tasks and may not consider the specific capabilities of each individual.

 - Bottom-Up approach — This is the most reliable and accurate of the lot.
 However, it requires more effort since technical staff will be needed to estimate their tasks.
-It also requires changes to be broken down into sufficiently small pieces, an activity that requires some effort.
+It also requires changes to be broken down into small pieces, requiring some effort.

 - Statistical methods — This approach looks at historical data and calculates estimates based on averages and variances.
-This method is cumbersome and prone to error when historical data is sparse or biased (see Thoughts on Six Sigma for Software Development).
+This method is cumbersome and error-prone when historical data is sparse or biased (see Thoughts on Six Sigma for Software Development).